aaltowebapps/MobileWebAppsExamples/README.md

 ###Ruby
 1. Install Ruby **1.8.7** using [RubyInstaller](http://rubyinstaller.org/).
 If you are planning to use Ruby on Rails, you should consider the [RailsInstaller](http://railsinstaller.org/)
 2. Install [Ruby Development Kit](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit) needed for some gems
-3. Install bundler: 'gem install bundler'
+3. Install bundler: `gem install bundler`

-Tip: To make sure the correct Ruby version is used in command line, open command promt using the “Start command prompt with Ruby” from the Ruby 1.8.7 subfolder in Start-menu
+*Tip*: To make sure the correct Ruby version is used in command line, open command prompt using the “Start command prompt with Ruby” from the Ruby 1.8.7 subfolder in Start-menu

 # Using the examples
 All the examples are contained in a single Git repository that is hosted on GitHub.
 Here you can find the instructions how to